-INTRODUCTION: Multisystem inflammatory syndrome in children (MIS-C) associated with COVID-19 is defined as the presence of documented fever, inflammation, and at least two signs of multisystem involvement and lack of an alternative microbial diagnosis in children who have recent or current SARS-CoV-2 infection or exposure.
-In this study, we evaluated thyroid function tests in pediatric cases with MIS-C in order to understand how the hypothalamus-pituitary-thyroid axis is affected and to examine the relationship between disease severity and thyroid functions.
+INTRODUCTION: Multisystem inflammatory syndrome in children (MIS-C), associated with Coronavirus disease-2019, is defined as the presence of documented fever, inflammation, and at least two signs of multisystem involvement and lack of an alternative microbial diagnosis in children who have recent or current Severe acute respiratory syndrome-Coronavirus-2 infection or exposure.
+In this study, we evaluated thyroid function tests in pediatric cases with MIS-C in order to understand how the hypothalamus-pituitary-thyroid axis was affected and to examine the relationship between disease severity and thyroid function.

-METHODS: This case-control study was conducted in our clinic between January 2021 and September 2021.
+METHODS: This case-control study was conducted between January 2021 and September 2021.
 The patient group consisted of 36 MIS-C cases, the control group included 72 healthy children.
-Demographic features, clinical findings, inflammatory markers, thyroid function tests, and thyroid antibody levels of MIS-C cases were recorded.
+Demographic features, clinical findings, inflammatory markers, thyroid function tests, and thyroid antibody levels in cases of MIS-C were recorded.
 Thyroid function tests were recorded in the healthy control group.

-DISCUSSION AND CONCLUSION: In conclusion, since the endocrinological system critically coordinates and regulates important metabolic and biochemical pathways, examination of this system may be beneficial for MIS-C. In our study, low FT3 levels were associated with both the diagnosis of MIS-C and severe clinical presentation.
+DISCUSSION AND CONCLUSION: Since the endocrine system critically coordinates and regulates important metabolic and biochemical pathways, investigation of endocrine function in MIS-C may be beneficial.
+These results show an association between low fT3 levels and both diagnosis of MIS-C and requirement for intensive care.
 Further studies are needed to predict the prognosis and develop a long-term follow-up management plan.